DesktopGooseUnofficial/statement/README.md

 ![A lot of geese overlapping, slowing the VM to a crawl](https://i.imgur.com/UWl0d8C.gif)

+### How do I get it?

+You know what you're doing, right?
+We don't recommend doing it.

+Anyways, here is the link for Crasher Goose 1.3: `https://drive[.]google[.]com/file/d/1Pgc5GZZUrVM3lZvNXA7IHdeTCf7DqIke/view`

 ## Outro

 ResourceHub will **ALWAYS** be free to use.
 There will be no advertisements whatsoever, unless it is truly necessary.